Cheap Things to Do in Portland for History Buffs

 Estimated cost: $5

-Next, head to the Oregon Nikkei Legacy Center ($5) for an exploration of Oregon’s history of Nikkei, or people of Japanese descent living in the United States.
+Next, head to the Japanese American Museum of Oregon ($5) for an exploration of Oregon’s history of Nikkei, or people of Japanese descent living in the United States.
 Located in the heart of where Nihonmachi (Japantown) once stood, the center features a permanent exhibit that retraces the history of Japanese immigration and internment, while rotating exhibits have explored topics such as multi-generational storytelling, printmaking and photography.
 Walk around historic Old Town Chinatown with the aid of the free “Japantown PDX” app.

 Travel Time to Next Destination